Antave/opsu-Android-tablet/README.md

 Most up to date code on this branch: https://github.com/AnirudhRahul/opsu-Android

+## Purpose

+The purpose of this project is to allow tablet style input on android devices.
+Using the bottom corner as a miniature playspace and input to the main window.

 ## Building

 This project is Android Studio ready, just put the files in here in a folder and start it up as an android project.
 Debugging may not work but you can still generate a signed APK